 Yellow-Orange Pigmented Vegetables & Fruit

 Beta-carotene is another widely studied carotenoid found in yellow and orange pigmented vegetables and is a precursor to Vitamin A. The body must convert Beta-carotene to the useable form of retinol.
 While dogs have a very low conversion rate and cats are unable to convert beta-carotene to retinol, they can still gain the antioxidant benefits provided by beta-carotene.

 Produce options include carrots, sweet potato, winter squash, summer squash, yellow/orange sweet peppers, mango, papaya, banana, pineapple, and citrus.

 Free Yellow-Orange Antioxidant Mash Recipe

 Create a yellow-orange antioxidant mash to add to processed dog food.
-This recipe includes butternut squash, carrots, yellow crookneck squash, yellow and orange sweet peppers, banana, grapefruit, and turmeric spice.
+This recipe includes multiple yellow-orange vegetables and fruit in one blend!

 Green Pigmented Vegetables & Fruit